goru001/goru001.github.io/_includes/cv.md

 I'm working as an Applied Scientist-2 at <b>Amazon</b> with <b>International Machine Learning</b> team.
-I'm building (and improving) multiple NLU components for Conversational Shopping Assistant at Amazon.
+I've helped in building and launching conversational shopping assistant for Amazon (India), both in the pre and post LLM era.
+I've built multiple NLU components (Intent, NER, Query Reformulation), Safeguard service, Next Question Suggestion service for the assistant.
+I've also worked on personalization and forecasting problems in my first ~8 months at Amazon.

 Previously, I have worked as a Machine Learning Scientist at <b>Jio Haptik</b> on fundamental Conversational-AI problems.
 I built the Intent Detection System for Haptik's NLU Engine, which was <b>25% more accurate</b> than their previous system, owning it from Research to Production.